Alice Powell: W Series

 Powell participated in the inaugural W Series Championship in 2019.
 She won the season-ending race at Brands Hatch along with three other podium finishes, finishing 3rd overall in the standings.

 Powell returned to W Series in 2021 competing with the newly formed Racing X team.
 Powell dominated the first race of the season at the Red Bull Ring, taking her first pole position, setting the fastest lap and leading every lap to take the race win.
-Powell finished the season with 3 wins, 5 podiums & 132 points, as she went on to finish runner-up to Jamie Chadwick.
+Powell finished the season with three wins, five podiums & 132 points, as she went on to finish runner-up to Jamie Chadwick.

 Powell moved to Click2Drive Bristol Street Motors Racing for the 2022 season.
-She finished 3rd in the standings, with one win, four podiums, one pole position, and one fastest lap.
+She finished third in the standings, with one win, four podiums, one pole position, and one fastest lap.

 Commentary career

 Powell joined the Sky Sports Formula 2 commentary team when the 2020 season resumed in July 2020, after delays and cancellations due to the COVID-19 pandemic.
 She has commentated at the Goodwood Festival of Speed, and currently works for Whisper Entertainment's F1 on Channel 4.
 Powell also works for F1 TV as part-time commentator for Formula One.
+Powell has also been a co-commentator for F1 Academy since 2024.

 Coach mentor career

-She also serves as a coach mentor and currently manages 22-year-old racing driver Abbi Pulling, 2024 champion of the F1 Academy championship and currently driving in the GB3 Championship.
+Powell also serves as a coach mentor and currently manages Abbi Pulling, 2024 champion of the F1 Academy championship and currently driving in the GB3 Championship.